 For comparison purposes the S&P 500 to GDP ratio is shown here as well.
 The S&P 500 consists of 500 large US companies and it is a capitalization-weighted Index.
 It captures approximately 80% of available market capitalization.
 Therefore it's a much better measure for 'market cap' than the Dow Jones - however, the two charts look very similar.

 As mentioned above, the S&P 500 captures approximately 80% of available market capitalization.
 Therefore it is quite representative of the entire stock market.
-Intuitively the Stock market and the GDP should grow with a similar pace.
+Intuitively, the stock market and the GDP should grow with a similar pace.
+However, this version of the S&P500 is a price index in contrast to a total return index.
+Therefore, it does not include dividends, which might explain why since 1871 it has underperformed the overal economy.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly on Twitter @silvan_frank.